pablogguz/pablogguz.github.io/content/blog/regional_dev_esp.md

 [^2]: The formula to calculate the time it takes to close half the gap between regions is given by $t = \frac{log(2)}{\beta}$.
 In this case, $t = \frac{log(2)}{-0.0145} \approx 48$ years.

-[^3]: I removed Ireland as the GDP per capita figures derived from standard national accounts methodology are meaningless there due to profit shifting by multinational corporations (e.g., iPhone exports in 2017 accounted for 25% of Irish GDP growth.
+[^3]: I excluded Ireland from the analysis as profit shifting by multinational corporations renders standard national accounts methodology meaningless (e.g., iPhone exports in 2017 accounted for 25% of Irish GDP growth.
 See [here](https://www.imf.org/en/Publications/WEO/Issues/2018/03/20/world-economic-outlook-april-2018)).